 A knot that leads to the homological block $F(M_3,K; x,q)$\footnote{In our notation, $F(S^3,K; x,q)=F_K(x,q)$.} arise from different additional M5 branes

-Differently from the previous additional M5 branes in \eqref{mconf1}, M5' branes in \eqref{mconf2} is supported on $D^2$.
-In the context of the 3d-3d correspondence, this M5' branes changes the theory $T[M_3]$ to $T[M_3\backslash K]$ while the additional M5 branes or M2 branes in \eqref{mconf1} give a loop operator in $T[M_3]$.
+Differently from the previous additional M5 branes in \eqref{mconf1}, M5$^{\prime}$ branes in \eqref{mconf2} is supported on $D^2$.
+In the context of the 3d-3d correspondence, this M5$^{\prime}$ branes changes the theory $T[M_3]$ to $T[M_3\backslash K]$ while the additional M5 branes or M2 branes in \eqref{mconf1} give a loop operator in $T[M_3]$.
 The homological block $F(M_3,K; x,q)$ is given by the half index of $T[M_3\backslash K]$ with the boundary condition determined by the abelian flat connection. \\

-In this paper, we calculate homological blocks $\widehat{Z}(M_3,K;q,\mathcal{R})$ and $F(M_3,K; x,q)$ for a knot in an infinite family of Seifert manifolds $M_3$ when the gauge group is $SU(N)$.
-The knot $K$ is supported on $S^1$ fiber of the Seifert manifold and is called the Seifert knot.
-From the expression of Chern-Simons partition function with Wilson loop supported on a knot in Seifert manifold obtained in \cite{Beasley-Wilson, Blau-Thompson-Seifert}, by analytically continuing the Chern-Simons level $k$ only or both the level $k$ and the representation $\mathcal{R}$, we obtain homological blocks.
-We see that the structure or decomposition of Wilson loop expectation values in terms of homological block also arise for the analytically continued $k$ as in the case of closed 3-manifolds.
-However, for the case that $\mathcal{R}$ is also analytically continued and when $M_3$ is a Seifert rational homology sphere, we don't obtain homological blocks while having the structure as in the case of closed 3-manifolds except for the case of a knot in Seifert integer homology spheres.
+In this paper, we calculate homological blocks $\widehat{Z}(M_3,K;q,\mathcal{R})$ and $F(M_3,K; x,q)$ for a knot $K$ in an infinite family of Seifert manifolds $M_3$ when the gauge group is $SU(N)$.
+The knot $K$ is supported on $S^1$ fiber of the Seifert manifold and it is called the Seifert knot.
+From the expression of the Chern-Simons partition function with the Wilson loop supported on a knot in Seifert manifold, which was obtained in \cite{Beasley-Wilson, Blau-Thompson-Seifert}, by analytically continuing the Chern-Simons level $k$ only or both the level $k$ and the representation $\mathcal{R}$, we obtain homological blocks.
+We see that the structure or the decomposition of Wilson loop expectation values in terms of homological blocks also arises for the analytically continued $k$ as in the case of closed 3-manifolds.
+However, when $\mathcal{R}$ is also analytically continued and for a Seifert rational homology sphere, we don't obtain homological blocks while having the structure as in the case of closed 3-manifolds except for the case of a knot in Seifert integer homology spheres.

 In section 2, we consider the case $G=SU(2)$, which is simpler and shows some essential features.
 In section 3, we consider the higher rank case of $G=SU(N)$.
-In appendix \ref{sec:lens}, we consider homological blocks for a knot in lens space and compare them with the results in \cite{Gukov-Pei-Putrov-Vafa}.
-In appendix \ref{sec:rmk}, we discuss a few more about $F(M_3,K; x,q)$ for rational Seifert homology spheres. \\
+In appendix \ref{sec:lens}, we consider homological blocks for a knot in a lens space and compare them with the results in \cite{Gukov-Pei-Putrov-Vafa}.
+In appendix \ref{sec:rmk}, we discuss a few more about $F(M_3,K; x,q)$ for rational Seifert homology spheres $M_3$. \\

 \textit{Note added:} While preparing the manuscript, we found that \cite{CCFFGHP} appeared, which overlaps with parts of results in this paper.